 The Transnational Boxing Rankings Board has weighed in on the perennial question of top-ten pound-for-pound boxers active today.
 In coming up with an inaugural P4P list in February 2013, members were encouraged to apply a criteria which challenged them to go beyond simply asking who are the ‘best’: How high is the quality of the fighter’s recent opposition?
 How strong is the fighter’s career-long resume?
 How advanced is the fighter’s ring generalship?
 How willing is the fighter to accept all-comers?

-A lively debate erupted among members, particularly around whether a peaking Andre Ward or a declining Floyd Mayweather deserved the top spot.
+A lively debate erupted among members back then, particularly around whether a peaking Andre Ward or an apparently declining Floyd Mayweather deserved the top spot.
 The response rate was upwards of 93% and the results were computed using a weighted point system.
 You can see our inaugural P4P rankings in the P4P archives located on this tab; in fact, you can track all of the changes we’ve made since with only a click.

-All changes to the list are decided by the Board at-large, as are the divisional rankings.
+All changes to these rankings are decided by the Board at-large, as are the divisional rankings.

 |1||Naoya Inoue *||JPN||24-0-0 (21)||Bantamweight|

 |3||Terence Crawford||USA||37-0-0 (28)||Welterweight|

 |4||Errol Spence Jr.||USA||27-0-0 (21)||Welterweight|